Announcing a new project: Mockingbird Family Model

 We are therefore today calling for local authorities who are interested in participating in the project to express their interest before midnight on 2nd August 2019.
 We will be separately commissioning an independent evaluator to design and conduct the evaluation.

 We’re very pleased to be partnering with the DfE and The Fostering Network, and look forward to working with eight local authorities new to the Mockingbird Family Model as they work to form constellations of carers while building the evidence base.
-As with our other projects, we’ll be reporting as much as we can as soon as we can, so keep an eye out and if you’re interested in taking part, don’t forget to sign up.
+As with our other projects, we’ll be reporting as much as we can as soon as we can, so keep an eye out and if you’re interested in taking part, don’t forget to apply.